 Another holiday was approaching and that same anxious feeling returned.
 She felt a mix of emotions every time she thought about it.
 She was frustrated with both of them for putting her in the middle.
 She was stressed from carefully working through each possible scenario in her mind.
 She was tired from the mental work it required to navigate each uncomfortable conversation.
 But most of all she was sad.
 Each holiday forced her to confront the reality of her life now.
 She was forced to sort through the painful memories of the past and face the loss of “what once was”.
 Whether it was Christmas, Easter, Thanksgiving or her own birthday, she was forced to “choose”.
 Even though both of her parent’s repeatedly said that they were fine with whatever she chose to do, she still had to do it.
 She still had to choose.
 As much as she didn’t want to hurt anyone’s feelings, it was more than that.
 She didn’t want to experience another special moment without one of them.
 She didn’t want her Mom to miss the look on her face when she opened her favourite gift.
 She didn’t want her Dad to miss out on Mom’s famous Custard Cake.
 She didn’t want to look at the empty chair beside Mom at the table where Dad used to sit.
 She remembered the way he used to lean back just a little bit at the end of a holiday meal and loosen his belt buckle.
 When her little brother left the table after eating, Dad wasn’t there to tell him to take his plate to the sink.
 She would stare at his half eaten dinner still sitting on the table.
 It was the tiny moments like these where the loss would sting the deepest.
 Even though she was off to Dad’s house next, she still missed him.
 She couldn’t help but feel abandoned as she felt that she was left to deal with her broken family.
 While her parents had moved on from each other, she was painfully aware that she was the only thing tying them together now.
 And most days it felt just like a tug of war.
 It wasn’t her parents that were fighting over her, the tug of war happened in her own mind.
 She hated being in the middle.
 She hated having to choose which one of her parents to disappoint.
 She hated having to constantly be without one of them.
 She was exhausted.

 Divorce comes from a desperate place.
 It comes from one, or both spouses feeling like there is no other option.
 It is often where deep pain and sheer exhaustion collide.
 Divorce is an attempt at cleaning up the wreckage.
 It’s an attempt at both parties separating and moving on with their lives, looking for some relief.
-There are times when divorce is unavoidable.
+There are times when divorce is unavoidable and finding yourself a divorce lawyer would be your first step.
 In situations of abuse or infidelity the relationship may need to end.
 Often times it is presumed that “divorcing” your spouse means walking away from the continual pain and disappointment and starting fresh.
-To know more about divorce law, you can seek professional help from https://www.familycourtlawyers.com/.
+To know more about divorce mediation, you can seek professional help from https://www.familycourtlawyers.com/.

 But what happens when you have children together?